Behold a Pale Horse (film): Reception

 In a contemporary review for The New York Times, critic Bosley Crowther wrote:It is a shame that a film made as beautifully as Behold a Pale Horse and that has as much atmosphere in it as this one unquestionably has should be short on dramatic substance and emotional urgency.
 But that is what is missing in this picture ...
 The antagonists, whose hates and terrors are never made to come forth with heat, are curiously kept in different cities until the last blazing scene in the film.
 Their passions are academic, their determinations vague and abstract.
 The tension—what there is of it—is acted mainly by casual go-betweens.
 Indeed, it is difficult to determine just what is going on as characters move about loosely from San Martin to Pau to Lourdes—and then back to the Spanish city for the denouement.
 But by that time you'll likely feel indifferent about what happens ...
 The drama is too diffuse for excitement.
-As we said, it's a shame.
+As we said, it's a shame.On the review aggregator website Rotten Tomatoes, 90% of 10 critics' reviews are positive.

 The reaction to that was a disappointment, but it was justified.
 The point simply did not get over.
 I took too much for granted.
 I thought the Spanish Civil War was still with us, but apparently it is dead, in spite of all those refugees.
 There were other troubles too—with the Franco government.
 I was to blame for playing the Spanish Civil Guard as 'heavies.'
 They are sacred cows.
 Columbia suffered heavily through the Franco ban on their films because of 'Pale Horse' but they were wonderfully good about it.